EdgeVPN/ipop-project.github.io/_pages/home.md

 {::nomarkdown}<div class="background-white"><div class="center">{:/nomarkdown}
 ### <i class="fas fa-cubes"></i> EdgeVPN.io is an open-source software for deploying scalable VPNs across distributed edge resources

 It groups distributed nodes into a logical Ethernet.
-EdgeVPN.io (also referred to as EVio, for short) has built-in support for packet capture, encryption, tunneling, forwarding, and NAT traversal, It builds on standard protocols, flexible software-defined networking, and a scalable overlay network architecture suitable for containerized applications
+EdgeVPN.io (EVio, for short) has built-in support for packet capture, encryption, tunneling, forwarding, and NAT traversal, It builds on standard protocols, flexible software-defined networking, and a scalable overlay network architecture suitable for containerized applications